vertexproject/synapse/docs/synapse/quickstart.rst

 ..
 NOTE::

-  Because demo instances are cloud-based, they are **not suitable** for hosting any senstive or proprietary data.
+  Because demo instances are cloud-based, they are **not suitable** for hosting any sensitive or proprietary data.